tkhduracell/garmin-grafana/README.md

 ## Update to new versions

 Updating with docker is super simple.
 Just go to the folder where the `compose.yml` is and run `docker compose pull` and then `docker compose down && docker compose up -d`.
 Please verify if everything is running correctly by checking the logs with `docker compose logs --follow`

+> [!CAUTION]
+> If you run `docker compose down -v`, that (using the `-v` flag) will purge the persistant docker volumes for the influxdb (if you are using docker volumes - default setup) which will wipe out all the data and databases stored in the influxdb container.
+Please be careful about this action but it can be useful if you want to start fresh wiping out the old database and container.
+This action cannot be undone.

 ## Backup Database